isc-projects/stork/doc/usage.rst

     $ cd <stork-dir>
     $ scp backend/cmd/stork-agent login@192.0.2.1:/path

-On the machine to be monitored, the agent must be started by running:
+On the machine to be monitored, start the agent by running:

 .. code:: console